thewtex/thesis/introduction/background_and_significance.rst

 direction of the principal components for a simple cylinder.
-However, determination of the radial and circumferential directions introduce additional noise since the center of the lumen is used as a reference [Hansen2009]_ or the local curvature at the luman-artery interface [Lin2008]_ must be determined for each image.
+However, determination of the radial and circumferential directions introduce additional noise since the center of the lumen is used as a reference [Hansen2009]_ or the local curvature at the lumen-artery interface [Lin2008]_ must be determined for each image.
 Furthermore, radial and circumferential directions are not very meaningful when dealing with the structure of a complex plaque as opposed to a healthy artery.
-Most importantly, it remains to be determined if registration and displacement compensation techniques are effective for the significant motion that occurs *in vivo*.
+Most importantly, it remains to be determined if the registration and displacement compensation techniques are effective for the significant motion that occurs *in vivo*.